stone-payments/stoneco-guidelines/backend/python/README.md

 Python starts the search from the local scope until the built-in one.
 This is why some errors do not appear until certain executions of the file, when the function with the error is executed.

-As a general rule, it is recommended to minimise global variables in modules, since that makes code difficult to understand and error prone.
+As a general rule, it is recommended to minimize global variables in modules, since that makes code difficult to understand and error prone.
 This is because multiple functions may interact with the same object or variable and it is difficult to follow the evolution of the state of such object.

 More importantly, cross file variable modifications should be avoided as well.
 This is the case when an object within a file is modified by a function within another module or file.
 Hence, beyond the previous drawback a dependency between files is introduced.